Collie

 DBCA has advised that the Wellington Dam Road bridge is closed to both vehicles and pedestrians in line with recent safety and engineering advice.

-Walkers wishing to access the spur trail can do so via walking across the dam wall from the north side.
+Walkers wishing to access the spur trail can do so via walking across the dam wall from the north side which is open 9am to 5pm.

 All vehicles can still access the main parking areas at the mural and kiosk via Wellington Dam Road.
 Light vehicles can also continue to access these areas via River Road.

-Work to replace the bridge with an improved structure is being progressed as a priority by the Water Corporation but it is likely not to be completed until 2023/24.
+Work to replace the bridge with an improved structure is being progressed as a priority by the Water Corporation but it is likely not to be completed until mid-2026.

 For more information and updates on the Wellington Dam Road bridge replacement project, visit: https://www.watercorporation.com.au/Outages-and-works/Ongoing-Works/Wellington-Dam-Road-Bridge-upgrade